c-bull/www_data_collector/README.md

     "page_parameter_name": "_pgn"
 }
 ```
-Now, let's inspect the result hyperlink and see what is the CSS class name of the <a> tag.
+Now, let's inspect the result hyperlink and see what is the CSS class name of the "a" tag.
 In this case it is "s-item__link".

 ![Alt text](/readme_img/img3.png)